![]() |

 Maggie Ware Pierson - TeT 1968 - Saigon Vietnam

-Jeanne Marie Bokina Christie "Sam"
+Jeanne Marie Bokina Christie aka"Sam"

 DONUT DOLLIE - VIETNAM - 1967